Contact homology and virtual fundamental cycles: Moduli spaces of pseudo-holomorphic curves

-The Floer--Hofer kernel gluing operation also lets us glue the operators \eqref{orientationdefiningoperator} for $\{\gamma_{e^-}\}$ to the operator for $T$, producing an operator \eqref{orientationdefiningoperator} for $\gamma_{e^+}$.
-This gives a canonical isomorphism:
+For any morphism $T\to T'$, there is a canonical isomorphism $\oo^\circ_T\to\oo^\circ_{T'}$, again by the Floer--Hofer kernel gluing operation.
+Associativity of this operation implies that this isomorphism respects the identifications from Lemma \ref{otdefined} and that it makes $\oo^\circ$ into a functor from $\SSS_\I$ to the category of orientation lines and isomorphisms.
+For any concatenation $\{T_i\}$, there is a tautological identification $\oo^\circ_{\#_iT_i}=\bigotimes_i\oo^\circ_{T_i}$; associativity of the Floer--Hofer operation implies that this identification is compatible with Lemma \ref{otdefined}.

-Moreover, these identifications are compatible with the identifications $\oo^0_{\#_iT_i}=\bigotimes_i\oo^0_{T_i}$ due to the associativity of the gluing map.
-Note that this argument relies on the fact that the topology of the curves in question is particularly simple; to prove the analogous result in the SFT setting requires another step (observing that one can make the operator $\CC$-linear in ends; see Bourgeois--Mohnke \cite[Proposition 8]{bourgeoismohnke}).
-The parity of $\oo^0_T$ equals $\mu(T)$ by definition.
+\begin{remark} The above reasoning, in particular the proof of Lemma \ref{otdefined}, relies on the fact that the topology of the curves in question is particularly simple.
+To prove the analogous result in the SFT setting requires a more complicated argument; see Bourgeois--Mohnke \cite[Proposition 8]{bourgeoismohnke}. \end{remark}